 Offer your customers Identity Protection

-The best and most economical way to protect your customers against this is to offer McAfee SECURE Identity Protection.
+The best and most economical way to protect your customers against this is to offer Identity Protection.

-It’s a free service that gives your customers $100,000 in coverage for 90 days, any time they make a purchase from your site.
+It’s a free service designed for customers of McAfee SECURE certified sites, that gives your customers $100,000 in coverage for 90 days, any time they make a purchase from your site.
 This keeps them safe from cash losses and the headache associated with identity theft, and more importantly for you, it reminds them that you’re looking out for them.

 Here’s how it works: as soon as a customer makes a purchase on your site, a modal or a slide-up window will appear asking them if they’d like to opt-in to a $100,000 identity theft coverage.
 If they do, they’ll receive an email confirming their coverage, and they’ll be set for 90 days.
 The best part?
 They are not only covered when shopping on your site, they are protected in any event where their identity is compromised.